duneanalytics/docs/docs/api/quick-start/api-py.md

 ## Getting Set Up

-We'll primarily be working with the `requests` library to access the API (but you can also use https://github.com/cowprotocol/dune-client which makes it easier), so let's install it:
+We'll primarily be working with the `requests` library to access the API, so let's install it:

 ``` bash
 pip install requests